tldr-pages/tldr/pages/common/csvquote.md

 > Enables common utilities such as `cut` and `awk` to work correctly with CSV files containing quoted delimiters and newlines.
 > More information: <https://github.com/dbro/csvquote>.

-- Replace quoted special characters in normal csv file:
+- Replace quoted special characters in a normal CSV file:

 `csvquote {{path/to/data.csv}}`